neoforged/Documentation/docs/resources/client/models/index.md

 _See also: [Blockstate files][mcwikiblockstate] on the [Minecraft Wiki][mcwiki]_

 Blockstate files are used by the game to assign different models to different [blockstates].
 There must be exactly one blockstate file per block registered to the game.
-Specifying block models for blockstates works in two mutually exclusive ways: via variants or via multipart.
+Specifying block models for blockstates works in three mutually exclusive ways: via variants, multipart, or the NeoForge added definition type.

 Inside a `variants` block, there is an element for each blockstate.
 This is the predominant way of associating blockstates with models, used by the vast majority of blocks.
 - The key is the string representation of the blockstate without the block name, so for example `"type=top,waterlogged=false"` for a non-waterlogged top slab, or `""` for a block with no properties.
 It is worth noting that unused properties may be omitted.
 For example, if the `waterlogged` property has no influence on the model chosen, two objects `type=top,waterlogged=false` and `type=top,waterlogged=true` may be collapsed into one `type=top` object.
 This also means that an empty string is valid for every block.
 - The value is either a single model object or an array of model objects.
 If an array of model objects is used, a model will be randomly chosen from it.
 A model object consists of the following data:
+    - `type`: NeoForge-added.
+Sets a custom block state model loader.
+See [Block State Model Loaders][bsmmodelloader] for more information.
     - `model`: A path to a model file location, relative to the namespace's `models` folder, for example `minecraft:block/cobblestone`.
     - `x` and `y`: Rotation of the model on the x-axis/y-axis.
 Limited to steps of 90 degrees.
 Optional each, defaults to 0.
     - `uvlock`: Whether to lock the UVs of the model when rotating or not.
 Optional, defaults to false.